- A CBD tincture is cannabidiol in liquid form obtained by extracting the compound from the hemp plant.

 CBD Benefits: What Research Says

-Numerous studies on CBD’s benefits have been conducted over the past years, and many more continue to be conducted until today.
+Numerous studies on CBD’s benefits have been conducted over the past years, and many more continue to be conducted today.

-A 2016 study published in the European Journal of Pain suggested that CBD’s topical application may provide effective therapeutic relief for joint inflammation and arthritis-related pain(30).
+A 2016 preclinical study published in the European Journal of Pain suggested that CBD’s topical application may provide effective therapeutic relief for joint inflammation and arthritis-related pain(30).

 A separate study on prolonged CBD treatment for cancer-related pain also indicated that CBD may help improve pain levels and overall quality of life without major adverse effects(31).